5 Food Habits That Can Ruin Your Face

 1. Too much sugar

-Over indulging in sugar has a negative impact on your face.
-Your body will tell you when you are doing something wrong.
+Overindulging in sugar can have a negative impact on your face.
+Your body will tell you when you’re doing something wrong.

-You should try to avoid excess sugar because its affects go far beyond your skin.
+You should try to avoid excess sugar because its effects go far beyond your skin.
 Very sugary foods are also harmful for your body in general.

 2. Too much gluten